Poached Eggs- ☺♥T

 Ingredients:

-One fresh large, extra large or jumbo egg (or more than one egg [maximum four], but all of the same size)
+One fresh large, extra large or jumbo egg (or more than one egg [maximum of four at a time], but all of the same size)

 1 tbsp. of white or cider vinegar